Burnaby

 How Burnaby's permitting reality affects your timeline

-What it means for a homeowner is that timelines need to be planned honestly.
-We map permitting windows into the schedule from week one, sequence design deliverables to the city's review cadence, and stay current with policy changes — including how Burnaby is implementing British Columbia's Small-Scale Multi-Unit Housing rules across single-family lots.
+We don't see this review climate as friction.
+It's part of why finished homes in Burnaby tend to be better-built than in faster-permitting cities.
+What it means in practice is that timelines need to be planned honestly.
+We map permitting windows into the schedule from week one, sequence design deliverables to the city's review cadence, and don't promise dates we can't sequence.

 Renovations and additions on Burnaby's older housing stock